-Each year, the Institute of Public Administration of Canada (IPAC) and the Canadian Association of Programs in Public Administration (CAPPA) present the National Annual Public Administration Case Competition.
-The MPPAL Program has participated for the past few years.
+Each year, the Canadian Association of Programs in Public Administration (CAPPA) and the Institute of Public Administration of Canada (IPAC) present the National Annual Public Administration Case Competition.
+The MPPAL Program has participated for the past several years.
 The competition uses a case study approach, allowing students to analyze and respond to the public policy challenges of the day.
-Each team is made up of 3-4 students and a coach.
-The teams are then provided with a case and are required to provide policy solutions to a panel of prestigious judges chosen by IPAC and CAPPA.
-In the past, the competition has attracted teams from universities all across Canada.
+Each team is made up of 4-5 students and a coach.
+The teams are then provided with a case and are required to provide policy solutions to a panel of prestigious judges chosen by CAPPA and IPAC.
+The competition has attracted teams from universities all across Canada.